-Figure 300: Options LibreOffice dialog - Print page
+Figure 301: Options LibreOffice dialog - Print page

-3) Select the print settings for the selected printer and the required printing method.

-4) Click OK to save the changes and close the Options LibreOffice dialog.
+- 1) Go to Tools > Options (macOS LibreOffice > Preferences) on the Menu bar to open the Options LibreOffice dialog. - 2) Click the expansion marker next to LibreOffice on the left-hand side and select Print to open the Print options page for LibreOffice. - 3) Select the print settings for the selected printer and the required printing method. - 4) Click OK to save the changes and close the Options LibreOffice dialog.